Special Message to Men Whose Partners Have Had or May Have a Tubal Ligation

 The second reason is not MEDICALLY justifiable.
 That is, the risk of pregnancy after either vasectomy or tubal ligation is so low that the risk of either procedure is probably greater than the risk of pregnancy after either procedure.
 In the couple's minds, the two procedures may be SOCIALLY justifiable, but the second procedure does pose an unwarranted medical risk.
 My suggestion to such couples is that if they want to demonstrate their commitments to each other, an alternative method, such as simultaneous tattoos, would be less risky.

 Is vasectomy after a tubal warranted to decrease the risk of unwanted pregnancy?
-In most cases, No. The risk of vasectomy (post-procedure bleeding, infection, or chronic pain), albeit low, is probably greater than the risk of pregnancy after BTL, depending on the technique used for the BTL.
+That depends on the technique used for the tubal and the track record of the vasectomy provider.
+The risk of vasectomy (post-procedure bleeding, infection, or chronic pain), albeit low, may be comparable to the risk of pregnancy after BTL, depending on the technique used for the BTL.
 It is true that depending on the techniques used, tubals fail more frequently than vasectomies.
 It is true that tubals cannot be monitored for effectiveness as easily as vasectomies.
 To monitor a vasectomy, one need only submit a semen specimen for microscopic analysis for the presence or absence of sperm, a test which is inexpensive and carries NO RISK.
 But to monitor a BTL (to determine whether the tubes have "grown back together"), a woman would have to undergo an X-ray test called a hysterosalpingogram (HSG), during which contrast is injected into the uterus to see whether it passes into and through the tubes.
 An HSG is expensive and carries the risks of radiation exposure and infection, so it is almost never performed to monitor tubal effectiveness.
 It is true that when pregnancy occurs after vasectomy, it is usually a healthy uterine pregnancy.
 In contrast, when pregnancy occurs after BTL, half are ectopic (outside the uterus and usually within one of the tubes) and represent a surgical emergency because they can rupture and the woman can die (though death is very rare in communities where good health care is readily available).
 So for a number of reasons, vasectomy is preferable to tubal ligation as a form of sterilization.
 But if your partner has already had a tubal ligation, the risk of vasectomy may be greater than the risk of pregnancy after tubal ligation.
-If the fear of pregnancy after tubal ligation (the fear of tubal failure) is so unsettling that you do not enjoy sex, have your partner talk to her gynecologist about getting a hysterosalpingogram.
-(It may be covered by insurance; if not, it may be more expensive than a vasectomy, and that may influence your decision, though minor differences in cost should not trump safety.)
-Confirmation of continued tubal blockage may relieve your anxiety and spare you the expense and risk of a vasectomy.
+If the fear of pregnancy after tubal ligation (the fear of tubal failure) is so unsettling that you do not enjoy sex, vasectomy is justifiable to relieve that fear.

 For those who want more detail: keep in mind that tubal ligation can be performed at three different "times" using one of a number of "techniques".
 Those "times" are: